nickkeepfer/GitWorkshop/02-Getting-Started-With-Git/README.md

  - [Exercise 1: Your First Git Commands](./exercises/exercise-1.md)

 This exercise will guide you through the process of making changes in a repository and tracking those changes with Git.
-Once completed, head back here to continue onwards with the Workshop
+Once completed, head back here to continue with the Workshop

 ## Conclusion